denisw160/homebridge-hlsmartcontrol/README.md

 ### Options

 - name (string, required): Name of the plugin show in your Homekit
+- serial (string, default: Default Serial): Serial number of the device
 - debug (boolean, default: false): Enable additional logging information
 - color (boolean, default: false): Enable color selection for the lamp (since version 1.2.0)
 - timeout (int, default: 1000): Set the timeout (im ms) for the http request